Hezkore/sloppy-recorder/README.md

 # Sloppy Recorder
-A quick and dirty screen recorder for Linux using slop, ffmpeg, yad and notify-send.
+A quick and dirty screen recorder for Linux and X11 using slop, ffmpeg, yad and notify-send.

 # Installation & Usage
 Make sure you have the following dependencies installed: